chinamike65/hugo-tuolesi/content/book3/book3en.md

 Nagarjuna Bodhisattva also said in the Book of Relatives and Friends:

 Life is more harmful than impermanent.
-Blisters on the water are easy to burst.
+Bubbles on the water burst easily.

 There is life and death between one breath and the next, and it is a miracle to wake up after sleeping.

 It means that the impermanence of life is easier than the bursting of water bubbles, and there is life and death between breaths.

 Because when a person enters a deep sleep, the coarse breathing stops, and only the very fine air is flowing.
-The next morning, if this fine air is not broken, the person can wake up again, which is actually a very rare thing.
+The next morning, if this fine flow of air is not broken, the person can wake up again, which is actually a very rare thing.

-If you think about these three reasons, you will understand: we people in Nanzhanbuzhou have many causes of death, few causes of birth, and the moment of death is uncertain.
+If you think about these three reasons, you will understand: we people in Jambuvidpa have many causes of death, few causes of birth, and the moment of death is uncertain.

 Life is fragile, and even waking up after falling asleep is a miracle, and it’s true, but we don’t usually realize it.

 So the scripture says:

-Tomorrow and future generations, I don't know who will come first,
+Tomorrow or future rebirth, I don't know which will come first,

-Abandoning tomorrow's afDharmairs should be for future generations.
+Abandoning tomorrow's affairs should be for future rebirths.

-Tomorrow or the afterlife, which comes first is unknown, and it is difficult to say where the afterlife will go.
+Tomorrow or the afterlife, which comes first is unknown, and it is difficult to say where the afterlife will take us.

 Sometimes people hear that someone has died, but no one expected that person to die.